indexsupply/shovel/indexsupply.com/shovel/docs/index.md

 - **chain_id** There isn't a whole lot that depends on this value at the moment (ie no crypto functions) but it will end up in the integrations tables.
 - **url** A URL that points to a HTTP JSON RPC API.
 This can be a local {G,R}eth node or a Quicknode.
 - **ws_url** An optional URL that points to a Websocket JSON RPC API.
 If this URL is set Shovel will use the websocket to get the _latest_ block instead of calling `eth_getBlockByNumber`.
 If the websocket fails for any reason Shovel will fallback on the HTTP based API.
+- **poll_duration** The amount of time to wait before checking the source for a new block.
+A lower value (eg 100ms) will increase the total number of requests that Shove will make to your node.
+This may count against your rate limit.
+A higher value will reduce the number of requests made.
+The default is `1s`.
 - **batch_size** The maximum number of batched requests to make to the JSON RPC API.
 This can speed up backfill operations but will potentially use a lot of API credits if you are running on a hosted node.
 - **concurrency** The maximum number of concurrent threads to run within a task.
 This value relates to `batch_size` in that for each task, the `batch_size` is partitioned amongst `concurrency` threads.